King City, California 7 Day Weather Forecast

 .UPDATE...

-track with no updates anticipated this morning.
+The forecast remains on track with no updates needed this evening.

 &&